mate-academy/layout_landing-page/README.md

 Also used were such display methods as: flex, grid, and various ways of positioning elements in blocks: relative and absolute.

-In addition, for smooth changes, trasition-duration was set, and to change the elements themselves, transform properties were used.
+In addition, for smooth changes, transition-duration was set, and to change the elements themselves, transform properties were used.